Fountain Valley, 0.13%, Client Going 88 MPH on Freeway

 Our client also opted to have his blood tested, so the CHP officer took our client to the Orange County Jail, where our client provided a blood sample.

-The Westminster District Attorney handling this case wanted to enhance all punishment for our client because of the speeding and swerving circumstances.
+The Westminster District Attorney handling this case wanted to enhance the punishment for our client because of the speeding and swerving circumstances.
 The initial offer was way beyond the statutory minimums normally offered to a first time DUI.
+His proposed plea bargain was three years of informal, or summary, probation, contingent upon our client serving 90 days in the Orange County jail, completion of the AB762 (six month) alcohol awareness program, attendance at the Mothers Against Drunk Driving (MADD) Victim Impact Panel, payment of a $500 fine, plus penalties and assessments (total would be approximately $2,500, less credit of $30 off the base fine, or less about $150) and providing a DNA sample.
 The DA said he wanted “to send a message to this kid.”

 Greg Hill of Greg Hill & Associates pointed out the problems with the CHP officer’s administration of the PAS test, as well as the chain of custody problems with the blood test.
 Greg even brought a sample chain of custody form from another Orange County case to show an example of how the chain of custody is supposed to be maintained and gave a copy to the young District Attorney for his file.

 After several appearances in the Westminster court and a letter to the young DA’s supervisor concerning the case, the DA agreed to reduce his offer to the minimum offer for an uneventful, cooperative, first-time DUI.
 Our client accepted.
-This offer included a three month DUI class, a $390 fine, plus penalties and assessments and attendance at one session of MADD, as well as being on summary probation for 36 months.
+This offer included a three-month DUI class, a $390 fine, plus penalties and assessments and attendance at one session of MADD, as well as being on summary probation for 36 months.
+No jail was part of the offer.

 For more information about what are the differences between a first-time DUI and a wet reckless, as well as why a chain of custody for the blood is important, click on the following articles: